dabrahams/Contracts/Contracts.md

 know what to fix; you know who should do the work.
 It's simplifying and clarifying.

+Don't be afraid of having lots of preconditions.
+You should only promise results for inputs that make sense.
+Weak preconditions propagate nonsense—garbage in, garbage out.

 ##### Errors ####

 - Not a bug